Mezzanine The Fine Wine Specialist

 At the heart of this trend lies the invitation for patrons to indulge in a longer sip of their favourite wine, while simultaneously enjoying a better value proposition compared with a smaller 150ml glass.

 Picture this: you’re sat at the cosy corner table in your favourite local restaurant, just the two of you.
 As you peruse the wine list, you notice 3 options – 150ml, 250ml and 750ml.
-You agree that sharing a bottle might be overkill for a Wednesday night, despite the better value.
+You agree that sharing a bottle might be overkill for a Wednesday night, despite the value add.

 You think you’ll probably end up enjoying around 1-2 glasses each, depending on how the mood strikes you along the culinary journey.